-Cape Town-based actor RYAN KRUGER’S first independent full-length film Fried Barry, scheduled for release in May 2021, has already picked up 22 festival awards.
+Cape Town-based actor RYAN KRUGER’S first independent full-length film Fried Barry, starts streaming on Showmax on Thursday, 19 May 2022, having already taken the world by storm.
+The horror film, described as “the most demented movie of the year” has already picked up multiple festival awards.
 A winner of SAMA, MTV and GOEMA awards, Kruger is known for his work as a music video director.
-He reveals why Covid turned out to be a blessing for Fried Barry.
+He talks about his love of film, and how Fried Barry came about:

 How did your love of film start?